-Table 2 shows the data collection method, duration of interview and the length of the transcript.
+Table 2 shows the data collection method, duration of interview, and the length of the transcript.
 The data sources consisted of one-on-one interviews and questionnaires.
 The duration of the interviews ranged from 20 minutes to 60 minutes and provided transcript lengths ranging from 4 to 10 pages.
 Table 2 details the data from the interview participants, the length of their interviews, and the number of pages from the interview transcript.
 The length of the interviews varied due to the participants sharing and elaborating on questions and giving historical information regarding their PWI experience.
-For example, Participant 2 provided an interview lasting only nineteen minutes due to personal crisis whereas Participant 8 provided an interview lasting sixty minutes.
+For example, Participant 2 provided an interview lasting only nineteen minutes due to personal crisis whereas Participant 8 provided an interview lasting 60 minutes.
 Each participant offered valuable data that contributed to the study regardless of the length of the interview.
-The length of the interviews varied but each interview provided sufficient data that answered the interview questions as shown in Table 2.
+The length of the interviews varied, but each interview provided sufficient data that answered the interview questions as shown in Table 2.

 Twenty-six participants completed the questionnaire through Survey Monkey.
 Ten of the twenty-six participants completed the one-on-one interview.
 The questionnaire had 12 questions that help to answer RQ1, RQ2, and RQ3.
-The data gathered via Survey Monkey offers detailed insights into the experiences of African American participants at their PWI.
-On average, participants spent 14 minutes and 8 seconds completing the questionnaires on Survey Monkey.
+The data gathered detailed insights into the experiences of African American participants at their PWI.
+On average, participants spent 14 minutes and 8 seconds completing the questionnaires.
 The questionnaires were uploaded into MAXQDA.
 Coding was done by highlighting and adding comments from the coding system in MAXQDA.
 The questionnaire provided sufficient data and a significant number of codes.
 Table 3 shows the data characteristics from the questionnaire.

 The data pulled from the interviews and questionnaires contributed greatly to the results of the study.
 A total of 95 codes emerged from the one-on-one interviews and questionnaires.
-From there codes were developed and sorted into categories and themes.
+From there, codes were developed and sorted into categories and themes.
 Seven categories were grouped into five themes that relate to the research questions and the aligned codes.
 A detailed sample of coding is included in Appendix F.